mgisellemelo/Cybersecurity-portfolio/README.md

 ##

 # Who am I?
 Hej There!
-I´m Giselle, a new cybersecurity expert who is deeping into de IT world for the first time.
+I´m Giselle, a new cybersecurity expert who is diving into the IT world for the first time.

 # Projects